 Let's learn to make app animations in half an hour.

-One day we'll be able to build an iWatch app in Xcode, but until the SDK is available, we'll learn how to prototype apps using the Origami toolset for Quartz Composer.
+One day we'll be able to build an iWatch app in Xcode, but until the SDK is available, we'll learn how to prototype using the Origami toolset for Quartz Composer.

 For good reason, Quartz Composer and Facebook's Origami have been garnering a lot of attention lately.
 Together, they've made possible some innovative user interfaces, including Facebook Paper.